 Email: Use Form

-Sundays: occasional Sundays at Bishop’s Sutton, check with Tower Secretary
+Sundays: None.
+Occasional Sundays at Bishop’s Sutton, check with Tower Secretary

 Latest News from Ropley